Refugee consensus crumbling in Sweden, Europe's most generous host

 REFUGEES FIRST STOP

-The vastness of the enterprise can be seen at the main asylum center in the southern city of Malmo where around two thirds of all asylum seekers to Sweden register.
+The vastness of the enterprise can be seen at the main asylum centre in the southern city of Malmo where around two thirds of all asylum seekers to Sweden register.

 "I don't have to worry about the budget.
-My job is to make sure we don't close the door on anybody who comes here," said Patricio Mora, the center's manager.
+My job is to make sure we don't close the door on anybody who comes here," said Patricio Mora, the centre's manager.

 Lines quickly form outside and tempers flare when families jostle to enter.